hackforla/knowledgebase/NOTES.md

    3.2 user logs in with username and password
    3.3 Knowledgebase calls People Depot /login API to validate username and password against People Depot 3.4 Knowledgebase creates a token
 5. Knowledgebase redirects the user to the /sync url.
-This is configured in the LOGIN_REDIRECT_URL environment variable.
+This is configured in the dLOGIN_REDIRECT_URL environment variable.
 6. The view associated with the /sync url, `sync_view()`, calls `update_all_from_pd()`, which:
    6.1 calls `update_user_profile_from_pd()`, which:
       6.1.1 gets current user data from `https://<people depot server>/profile` with token in header